Frank Capra: Meet John Doe (1941)

+Capra's first Warner project was Meet John Doe (1941).
+So important was the Capra name that Warner Bros. took its own name off the main title.
+Instead of the usual "Warner Bros.
+Pictures presents", Meet John Doe begins with "Presenting".

-In 1941 Capra directed Meet John Doe (1941), which some consider Capra's most controversial movie.
+Some consider Meet John Doe to be Capra's most controversial movie.
 The film's hero, played by Gary Cooper, is a former baseball player now bumming around, lacking goals.
 He is selected by a news reporter to represent the "common man," to capture the imagination of ordinary Americans.
 The film was released shortly before America became involved in World War II, and citizens were still in an isolationist mood.
 According to some historians, the film was made to convey a "deliberate reaffirmation of American values," though ones that seemed uncertain with respect to the future.

 Film author Richard Glazer speculates that the film may have been autobiographical, "reflecting Capra's own uncertainties".
 Glazer describes how, "John's accidental transformation from drifter to national figure parallels Capra's own early drifting experience and subsequent involvement in movie making ...
 Meet John Doe, then, was an attempt to work out his own fears and questions."

 World War II years (1941–1945)

 Joining the Army after Pearl Harbor

-Within four days after the Japanese Attack on Pearl Harbor on December 7, 1941, Capra quit his successful directing career in Hollywood and received a commission as a major in the United States Army.
+Within four days of the Japanese Attack on Pearl Harbor on December 7, 1941, Capra quit his successful directing career in Hollywood and received a commission as a major in the United States Army.
 He also gave up his presidency of the Screen Directors Guild.
 Being 44 years of age, he was not asked to enlist, but, notes Friedman, "Capra had an intense desire to prove his patriotism to his adopted land."

 Capra recalls some personal reasons for enlisting: